There are two words that can brighten the day of college students with bills to pay: quick money.

 26. Rent Out Your Parking Space (Even Just During the Day!)

-Parking lot spaces are like gold in busy cities.
+Parking lot spaces are like gold in big cities.
 If you live near the center, you’re bound to make money by renting out your parking spot if you’re going out of town — or even just during the day while you’re in class.
 Sites like SpotHero or ParqEx can help you get this side hustle started.

 27. Start Freelancing in Your Degree Area